 DA PAM 40-501 9-6a(1)(b) requires reporting of new STS cases attributed to noise exposure, using the positive STS report, at least quarterly.
 The percent new cases identifies the incidence of STS at a given installation.
 The AHP goal for Civilian new case STS is less than 4%.
-AHP-E had a new case STS rate of 0% for November 2021.
+AHP-E had a new case STS rate of 20% for December 2021.
 The new case STS rate for Civilians is highly variable due to the relatively small numbers of Civilians tested each month.
-AHP-E CIV STS rate is significantly lower than the active component, as well as the other RHC areas.
+The absolute number of STSs in DEC was 2.
+AHP-E CIV STS rate is significantly higher than the active component, as well as the other RHC areas.